 Pilar's aim is to continue with the elasmobranch research, and educate people about how wonderful and spectacular these animals are.
 All of this, focused on the conservation of this creatures and the environment preservation

-Eric is a PhD candidate in Animal Behavior and Comparative Psychology at the Graduate Center, CUNY.
+Eric has a PhD candidate in Animal Behavior and Comparative Psychology from the Graduate Center, CUNY.
 He's worked throughout Central America and Mexico since 2011, primarily focused on the study of the acoustic behavior and ecology of bottlenose dolphins and Antillean manatees.
+Currently, he works with octopuses as a Postdoctoral Research Associate at the Rockefeller University.

 Eric research focuses on the study of behavior, movement patterns, and habitat use of bottlenose dolphins and Antillean manatees.
 He collaborates broadly with NGOs and governments towards improving conservation measures.
 He also works with many valued international colleagues to study animals all over the world, including but not limited to studying humpback whales in Nicaragua (with ELI-Scientific), with whale and dolphin distribution and habitat use in the Pacific coast of Mexico (with the Whales of Guerrero Research Project), with bottlenose dolphin distribution and occurrence in the New York Bight Apex (with Gotham Whale), and with the vocalizations of African manatees in Cameroon (with the African Marine Mammal Conservation Organization).